ycreachcadec/aws_sap_certification/README.md

 - Rolling updates enable you to specify whether AWS CloudFormation updates instances that are in an Auto Scaling group
 - VPC flow log data only contain OSI Layer 4 (Transport) information.
 - ALB access logs only contains the request path and some headers on the logs.
 The payload itself, not the payload
+- CloudFront is case-sensitive when caching objects.
+There is no "case-insensitive" option in CloudFront.
+- Cloudtrail logs to S3 -> SSE-S3 ou SSE-KMS
+- AWS AppSync service is a fully managed service for developing GraphQL APIs
+- AWS Storage Gateway offers file-based file gateways (Amazon S3 File and Amazon FSx File)
+- You need to enable “All features” on the AWS Organization to be able to create and apply SCP for each subsidiary.
+- Organization : la création du role OrganizationAccountAccessRole  n'est pas automatique
+- Amazon WorkSpaces secure Desktop-as-a-Service (DaaS)
+- AWS Application Migration Service is a migration tool, it is used to replicate or mirror your on-premises VMs to the AWS cloud.
+- S3DistCp tool is used to copy large amounts of data from Amazon S3 into HDFS.
+- Amazon Data Lifecycle Manager (DLM) for EBS Snapshots provides a simple, automated way to back up data stored on Amazon EBS volumes.
+You can define backup and retention schedules for EBS snapshots by creating lifecycle policies based on tags.
+With this feature, you no longer have to rely on custom scripts to create and manage your backups.
+- AWS SSM Automation compatible avec event bridge cron
+- Enabling object versioning on S3 does not invalidate presigned URL
+- one virtual private gateway (VGW) can be attached to a VPC at a time.
+- AWS IoT rules to route data from your connected things.
+A rule includes one or more actions that AWS IoT performs when enacting the rule.
+For example, you can insert data into a DynamoDB table, write data to an Amazon S3 bucket, publish to an Amazon SNS topic, or invoke a Lambda function.
+- If you configure CloudFront to serve HTTPS requests using SNI, CloudFront associates your alternate domain name with an IP address for each edge location.
+The IP address to your domain name is determined during the SSL/TLS handshake negotiation and isn’t dedicated to your distribution.
+- By default, an SCP named FullAWSAccess is attached to every root, OU, and account.
+- Aurora : automated backups only occur once every day during the defined backup window.
+You can’t configure it to run every 5 minutes.
+- Amazon MQ is a managed message broker service that provides compatibility with many popular message brokers.
+AWS recommends Amazon MQ for migrating applications from existing message brokers that rely on compatibility with APIs such as JMS or protocols such as AMQP, MQTT, OpenWire, and STOMP.
+- An Oracle Real Application Clusters (RAC) One Node option provides virtualized servers on a single machine.
+This provides an ‘always on’ availability for single-instance databases for a fraction of a cost.
+- Amazon FSx for Windows server does not have option to Dynamically Allocate the file system size
+- AWS IoT Core is a managed cloud service that enables connected devices to securely interact with cloud applications and other devices.
+- With AWS IoT Core, your applications can interact with all your devices even when disconnected.
+- AWS CodeBuild is a fully managed build service in the cloud.
+CodeBuild compiles your source code, runs unit tests, and produces artifacts that are ready to deploy.
+- Amazon EFS uses the NFS protocol which is primarily used by Linux AMIs.
+This filesystem does not support Windows ACLs.
+- Amazon FSx for Lustre is POSIX-compliant file system that runs on Lustre.
+It can only be used by Linux-based instances.
+- Amazon Kinesis Data Stream: You can make your streaming data available to multiple real-time analytics applications, to Amazon S3, or to AWS Lambda within 70 milliseconds of the data being collected.
+- Kinesis Client Library (KCL) : For custom consumers -> take care of many of the complex tasks associated with distributed computing. (load balancing across multiple consumer application instances, responding to failures, reacting to resharding...)
+- You can’t use Amazon Quicksight to query data lakes from AWS Lake Formation.
+- API Gateway peut s'intégrer avec SQS (anti pattern lors d'usage real time, les messages n'étant pas traités dans l'ordre)
+- Amazon EMR clusters can read and process Amazon Kinesis streams directly
+- Dynamodb supports document stores such as JSON, XML, or HTML in these data types.
+- DocumentDb does not offer a native cross-region replication or multi-region operation.
+You can only automate snapshots to another region which can take some time to restore in the event of regional failure.
+- s3  there is a delay of up to 15 minutes in Cross-Region Replication.
+- Amazon S3 will reject any requests made over HTTP when using SSE-C.
+- PowerUserAccess permet de creer des service link roles
+- Import de CMK dans KMS gen dans on-prem HSM : prerequis: creer dans KMS CMK with no key materials and EXTERNAL origin
+- S3 bucket policy : aws:SourceIp n'est valable que pour les IP publiques
+- EFS has file locking capabilities, it does not have file versioning features.
+- Amazon EventBridge cannot directly invoke AWS Fargate tasks.
+- AWS Step Function can be trigger for Amazon EventBridge
+- AWS Audit Manager is used to map compliance requirements to AWS usage data with prebuilt and custom frameworks and automated evidence collection
+- AWS Step Functions offers built-in mechanisms for error handling and retry policies, which are essential for managing failures in any of the workflow steps.
+- Migration Evaluator (formerly TSO Logic) is a migration assessment service that customers can request a business case from when considering to move on-premise workloads to the cloud.
+The service helps identify the least expensive deployment and purchasing options and helps predict future-state cloud costs.
+- AWS Trusted Advisor is primarily used to check if your cloud infrastructure is in compliance with the best practices and recommendations across five categories: cost optimization, security, fault tolerance, performance, and service limits
+- AWS VPN CloudHub allows to connect your on-premises network to multiple VPCs in different AWS Regions using a central hub configuration.
+- AWS Application Migration Service (MGN) is a highly automated lift-and-shift (rehost) solution
+- By default, the burst concurrency for Lambda functions is between 500-3000 requests per second (depending on region)
+- AWS Amplify Console offers a simple Git-based workflow for building and deploying static web apps to AWS.
+- Alexa for Business gives you the tools you need to manage Alexa devices, enroll your users, and assign skills at scale for your organization
+- Amazon Rekognition is used to identify persons on photos or videos
+- OpenSearch is a fully open-source search and analytics engine for use cases such as log analytics, real-time application monitoring, and clickstream analysis.
+- Neptune DB is designed for graph application and loading CSV formatted data.
+- Amazon Kinesis Data Firehose has a feature to buffer data and supports data transformation in near-real-time.
+- Amazon Kinesis Data Stream offer longer-term, durable storage
+- You cannot set Auto Scaling for the master database on Amazon Aurora.
+You can only manually resize the instance size of the master node.
+- Aurora : scaling sur les replicas uniquement
+- Amazon Aurora does not need to replay the redo log from the last database checkpoint (typically five minutes) so restart is very fast
+- Amazon RDS Proxy instance maintains a pool of established connections to your RDS database instances, reducing the stress on database compute and memory resources that typically occurs when new connections are established.
+- With RDS Proxy, you can build applications that can transparently tolerate database failures without needing to write complex failure-handling code.
+The proxy automatically routes traffic to a new database instance while preserving application connections.
+It also bypasses Domain Name System (DNS) caches to reduce failover times by up to 66% for Aurora Multi-AZ databases
+- Optimized Reads and Optimized Writes exists in Amazon RDS
+- You can use Glacier Select to perform filtering operations using simple Structured Query Language (SQL).
+- ASG porte une fonction "Scheduled scaling" intégrée
+- AWS Application Migration Service (MGN) is a highly automated lift-and-shift (rehost) solution
+- Amazon Redshift only has cross-region backup feature (using snapshots), not Cross-Region Replication.
+Redshift can't replicate to another Redshift cluster
+- There are a lot of features in IBM MQ that are not available in Amazon SQS